bhargavigundla/Final-Project/README.md

 more frames of a looping animation.
 You may not use any sprite art that has been used in a lab before.
 - player(animated)
-- sleeping eevee will be animated into the house
+- sleeping eevee will be animated into the house, but for now it is hardcoded into map
-- standing eevee will be animated into the house
+- standing eevee will be animated into the house, but for now it is hardcoded into map
 - lavablobs have a single sprite

 Part 3: Sounds
 - one sound for entire game atm(will add more for final project)
 - one sound for collisions
+- this was totally my own sound! hahaha...

 Part 4: Changing tiles, tilemap, or palette at runtime
 - volcano palette manipulated each iteration to give illusion of heat